 Everything Is Heritable:

-- “Breed differences of heritable behaviour traits in cats”, et al 2019
+“Breed differences of heritable behavior traits in cats”, et al2019

 Recent Evolution: